 Why is it important to report adverse events and other complaints?

-Adverse event and other complaint reporting associated with compounded human drug products is a critical mechanism by which the Compounding Incidents Program can identify signals of potential quality problems that may be associated with a particular drug or drug component and which may have been caused by conditions or processes at a facility where the drug or its components were made or handled.
+Adverse event and other complaint reporting associated with compounded human drug products is a critical mechanism for identifying potential quality problems that may be associated with a particular drug or drug component and which may have been caused by conditions or processes at a facility where the drug or its components were made or handled.

-The Compounding Incidents Program can use reports to distinguish such cases from cases of medication error, hospital or clinic procedural problems, or quality issues associated with ingredients (e.g., active pharmaceutical ingredients, excipients) so that appropriate action can be considered.
+The Compounding Incidents Program uses reports to distinguish such cases from cases of medication error, hospital or clinic procedural problems, or quality issues associated with ingredients (e.g., active pharmaceutical ingredients (APIs), excipients) so that appropriate action can be considered.
 For example, several reports of adverse events in patients who received compounded drug products from the same facility may be a signal of a quality issue resulting from a deficiency in the firm’s processes.
-However, if several different facilities report adverse events in patients who received compounded drug products that contained the same active pharmaceutical ingredient (API), this may suggest a quality problem associated with the API used in the compounded drug products.
+However, if several different facilities report adverse events in patients who received compounded drug products that contained the API, this may suggest a quality problem associated with the API used in the compounded drug products.

 How many reports does the Compounding Incidents Program receive?